YaggiDev/YaggiDev/README.md

 ### Hi there, im YaggiDev ! 👋
 Graduate of Informatics and Econometrics with bachelor's degree.
-Currently student on masters degree.
+Currently student on masters degree, who'd love to prosper and work in data science sector.
 Coding is part of everyday life.
 In free time i like to:
 - explore data mining techniques and try'em out
 - study various machine learning topics